 Things to note

-If you have not been paid salary in lieu of notice (e.g. notice pay) and you do not dispute the grounds of your dismissal, you can file a salary-related claim.
-Examples of salary-related claims include salary, notice pay, overtime pay, contractual bonuses/commission, maternity leave benefits due to retrenchment or wrongful dismissal during pregnancy.
+File a salary in lieu of notice claim if you do not dispute your dismissal If you have not been paid salary in lieu of notice (e.g. notice pay) and you do not dispute the grounds of your dismissal, you can file an employment claim for the salary in lieu of notice of termination.

-Wrongful dismissal happens when an employee was dismissed without just or sufficient cause for reasons (e.g. discrimination, deprivation of benefit, or to punish employee for exercising an employment right).
+File a wrongful dismissal claim if you dispute your dismissal Wrongful dismissal happens when an employee was dismissed without just or sufficient cause for reasons (e.g. discrimination, deprivation of benefit, or to punish employee for exercising an employment right).
 It also includes situations where an employee had resigned involuntarily.

 Termination due to misconduct, poor performance and redundancy are not deemed to be wrongful if contractual notice was served or paid in-lieu.
-If you dispute the reasons for your dismissal, you are required to substantiate your wrongful dismissal claim with documentary evidence (e.g. a termination letter or emails).
+If you dispute the reasons for your dismissal, you are required to substantiate your wrongful dismissal claim with anecdotal/documentary evidence (e.g. a termination letter or emails).

 If you have been dismissed due to age or denied re-employment, please submit an appeal to Ministry of Manpower.

-If your company is under bankruptcy, judicial management or liquidation
+Do not file a claim if your company is under bankruptcy, judicial management or liquidation

-You cannot file the claim with us.
-You should file your claim directly with the Insolvency Office or the appointed judicial manager or liquidator.
+If your company is under bankruptcy, judicial management or liquidation, you should file your claim directly with the Insolvency Office or the appointed judicial manager or liquidator.

 Who can file